a23956491z/all_notes/Programming Lang/RISC-V.md

 In `JAL`, MIPS always save return addr to *ra*.
 However, RISC-V allows user to assign register to store save return addr, which make calling milicode routine possible(like epilogue & prologue).

+### Alignment
+RISC-V allows unaligned memory access.
+Memory access in MIPS is always had to be aligned.

 ---
 ### Pros & Cons
 MIPS
 * Pros:
-	1. Convention
+	1. Convention : jump instructions wouldn't need to assign register to place return address.
-	2. Newbie friendly : MIPS would check
+	2. Newbie friendly : MIPS would check overflow by itself and we don't need to check it by ourself.
 * Cons:

 RISC-V
 * Pros:
-	1.
+	1. Flexibility : We can decide whether to use overflow check or not and have capibility to construct milicode routine.
 * Cons: